Questions and Answers – Neurostimulators

 - Is surgically implanted under the skin, typically in your abdomen or upper buttocks

 - Delivers mild electrical impulses to an area near your spine through one or more leads (insulated medical wires).
-The electrical impulses cause a tingling sensation in the area of your back and leg pain.
-So, instead of feeling pain, you'll feel a tingling sensation.

 Is it right for me?